- 1 Managing Your Information Records

 The “Password Usage Mode” settings

 Pick the security model used by the record.
-“Tag” centric model is the default and is the recommended model.
+“Tag” centric mode is the default and is the recommended mode.
 “Record” security mode should be used by advanced users.

 The “View Notification” settings

 Here, you can set when “Record View” notifications should be emailed to you.
 If needed, you can also override the the default notification email address here.

 The “Logbook”setting enables the record to maintain a “Log Book” where third party viewers can add time stamped comments.
 This is useful for any kind of maintenance or check-in / check-out operations.

 The “Moderation” choice enables the record owner to individually approve each logbook entry.

 “Email” option notifies the record owner every time a new logbook entry is added.